nsacyber/Chinese-State-Sponsored-Cyber-Operations-Observed-TTPs/README.md

     Copy the URL of `https://raw.githubusercontent.com/nsacyber/Chinese-State-Sponsored-Cyber-Operations-Observed-TTPs/master/Chinese_State-Sponsored_Cyber_Operations_Observed_TTPs.json` into the **Load from URL** field and click the **>** character to the right of the field

-Alternative, click [this link](https://mitre-attack.github.io/attack-navigator/enterprise/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2Fnsacyber%2FChinese-State-Sponsored-Cyber-Operations-Observed-TTPs%2Fmaster%2FChinese_State-Sponsored_Cyber_Operations_Observed_TTPs.json) to view the content directly in the Navigator.
+Alternatively, click [this link](https://mitre-attack.github.io/attack-navigator/enterprise/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2Fnsacyber%2FChinese-State-Sponsored-Cyber-Operations-Observed-TTPs%2Fmaster%2FChinese_State-Sponsored_Cyber_Operations_Observed_TTPs.json) to view the content directly in the Navigator.

 ## License